jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 myFeatureApp.print();
 ```

 Technically this works.
-This code can call `myFeatureFactory.acquire()` repeatedly, and it will always acquire the same Singleton instance, but I can't help feeling that it's over engineered.
-I would only go to this level of multiple indirections if I had no other options.
+This code calls `myFeatureFactory.acquire()` repeatedly, and it will always acquire the same Singleton instance, but I can't help feeling that it's overengineered.
+I would only implement to this level of multiple indirections if I had no other options.

-As I look at this implementation, I keep thinking of his quote:
+As I look at this implementation, I keep hearing this quote in my head:
 >_All problems in CS can be solved by another level of indirection, except for the problem of too many layers of indirection._ — David Wheeler

-# Unit Testing Concerns
-Singleton is one instance ... everywhere.
-It's often embedded deep within the code, often within a statement as I've shown above.
-These

 # Summary
 __TBD__